streamdp/ccd/README.md

 Usage of ccd:
   -dataprovider string
-        use selected data provider ("cryptocompare", "huobi") (default "cryptocompare") -debug
+        use selected data provider ("cryptocompare", "huobi", "kraken") (default "cryptocompare") -debug
         run the program in debug mode
   -h    display help
-  -port string
+  -port int
-        set specify port (default ":8080")
+        set specify port (default 8080)
   -session string
-        set session store "db" or "redis" (default "db")
+        set session store "db" or "redis" (default "db") -timeout int
-  -timeout int
-        how long to wait for a response from the api server before sending data from the cache (default 1000)
+        how long to wait for a response from the api server before sending data from the cache (default 5000) -v    display version

 ```
 Since the release of v2.3.0, the ccd service has moved to API v2, all v1 endpoints have been deprecated and
 are not recommended for use.
 List of the implemented endpoints v2 API: